filip-ph-johansson/iot-knowabunga-2023/esp32-tutorial/x.user-experience/x.user-experience.md

 You should hopefully have a non-flickering display now.

-17. Let's display the potentiometer value on the screen instead of the static text.
+16. Instead of just displaying the same static text let's display the potentiometer value on the screen instead.
 To do so we need to convert the integer `mappedValue` to a character array and pass it to `printStuff`.
 To do this replace `char msg[] = "IoT Knowabunga 2023";` with the following lines:
 ```cpp
 char msg[4];
 itoa(mappedValue, msg, 10);
 ```

-You code should now look something like this:
+Your code should now look something like this:
 ```cpp
 #include <Arduino.h>
 #include <TFT_eSPI.h>